Introduction:

 Some studies have shown that participants in the use of the Matrix model demonstrate a significant reduction in drug use and alcohol use, psychological development and sexual effects that result from HIV infection.

-Multisystem therapy:
+Multisystem Therapy:

 Family Behavioral Therapy:

 The FBT procedures, which have shown good results for both adults and young people, are aimed at solving the same problems as other issues related to morality, child abuse, depression, family conflict and unemployment.
-FBT includes work with behavior and management.
+FBT includes work with behaviour and management.

 In the largest medical study to date, the MATCH project had 1,726 topics on drug use, sometimes provided by MET, CBT or TSF.
 The results showed that four months of MET for success as CBT or TSF 12.
-There is not much difference between the groups detected within the next one year.
-The main steps in the disputes were the percentage of days/months when the client did not drink, and the amount of drink that they had during drinking.
+There is not much difference between the groups detected within the next year.
+The main steps in the disputes were the percentage of days/months when the client did not drink and the amount of drink that they had during drinking.
 The results showed an increase in the days of discharge from 20-30% to 80-90% and a decrease in the number of drinks per day from 12-20 to 1-4.
-However, the main goal of this project was to determine which clients receive, from what treatment, the same “client” “is not the same” did not appear.
+However, the main goal of this project was to determine which clients receive and from what treatment the same “client” “is not the same” did not appear.
 It was believed that this is more important than the “comparison,” and the treatment of clients is the relationship between the drug and the client.

 The importance of the clinic in these large research studies suggests that the decision to join the treatment itself limits the use of alcohol and that access to treatment can be as important as the medical type.